manecosta/openpos/README.md

 # openpos

-Simple HTML/JS POS Interfave to plug into any payment system
+Simple HTML/JS POS Interface to plug into any payment system

 # Install / Run